aiven/devportal/docs/platform/concepts/byoa.rst

 dedicated to Aiven services within each region they want to operate.
 Aiven will access these VPCs via a static IP address and then route traffic through a proxy for additional security.
 In order to accomplish this, Aiven will utilize a bastion host, logically separated from the Aiven services a customer deploys.
-As the user of these services (e.g. Kafka), you will be able to utilize them through standard VPC peering techniques.
+As the user of these services (e.g. Aiven for Apache Kafka®), you will be able to utilize them through standard VPC peering techniques.
 Although the bastion host and the service nodes will reside in a customer managed VPC, they will not be accessible (e.g. SSH) to anyone outside of Aiven.

 Depending on the service being used, Aiven will take regular backups to enable forking,